-As far as healthcare is concerned, your employer may offer the option to enroll in a Health Savings Account (HSA), or they may just provide standard forms of healthcare, vision and dental coverage.
-If consider enrolling in an HAS, recognize that this option will allow you to set aside your own funds, tax free, for any healthcare costs that may arise this year.
+As far as healthcare is concerned, your employer may offer the option to enroll in a Health Savings Account (HSA), or they may just provide standard forms of healthcare, vision, and dental coverage.
+If consider enrolling in an HSA, recognize that this option will allow you to set aside your own funds, tax-free, for any healthcare costs that may arise this year.

 If your employer provides life and disability insurance options, your beneficiaries will receive the amount of money stated in your plan if you die or become disabled and can no longer work.
 This coverage usually expires when you leave your current employer, but if you plan to stay, you’ll need to make sure your coverage determinations are accurate.

 As you look over your options during the open enrollment period, make sure you understand every detail of the terms and coverage available to you.
 If you don’t, contact your HR department right away and get your questions answered.
 Don’t wait!